AlexScheller/dark-chess/README.md

 To begin with, this project will reproduce regular chess, switching to cliffhanger dark after the normal chess api is stable.

-## A Note about CSS

-As a personal experiment I've decided to completely isolate the css (with a few necessary exceptions) for the frontend onto its own branch (merging with master/deployment) just to see what developing like that it like.
-Maybe it'll be a headache, maybe it'll be fun.

 ## Attributions/Citations/Etc.

 In several places this application makes use of snippets of code from Miguel Grinberg's "microblog" application (Copyright (c) 2017 Miguel Grinberg, MIT License).
 A copy of the source can be